JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 - Get tracks query #DONE
 - Permanently delete track mutation #DONE

-## Rate Limiting
-- Currently users can spam the refresh button, limit it so that this is not possible

-## Zustand
-- If react query is not enough, use zustand to manage global state

 ## Toasts
 ###### Bug alert
 - Sometimes toasts are not showing up when adding tracks, even thought they should always be triggered from the mutation